dobrakmato/rpbuild/README.md

 ![not fancy rpbuild's logo](http://i.imgur.com/Oh0khp2.png)

-This tool simplifies process of assembling/compressing and distribution of Minecraft resource pack by automatization of some tasks (minification of jsons, generation of  sounds.json).
+This tool simplifies process of assembling/compressing and distribution of Minecraft resource packs by automatization of some tasks (minification of jsons, generation of  sounds.json, rezising images for different RP resoultions).

 **Latest build:** <http://ci.alpha.mtkn.eu/job/rpbuild/lastBuild/>